mattermost/mattermost-test-management/data/test-cases/plugins/github/sidebar-and-rhs/PR_and_Issue_Username_Clickable.md

 **Expected**

 The username should be a clickable hyperlink.
 Clicking it should open the user's `GitHub` profile in a new browser tab.

-**Step 4**

-1. Setup `GitHub` plugin in Mattermost.
-2. Click on `Unread Messages` from the notification counter in the left sidebar.
-3. Observe the usernames displayed at the bottom of the in the `RHS`.

-**Expected**

-The username should be a clickable hyperlink.
-Clicking it should open the user's `GitHub` profile in a new browser tab.